 - payment in four installments: 3.710 € each

-There is also a one-time administration fee of 250€ payable 28 days before the start of the course.
+There is also a one-time administration fee of 250€ payable 14 days after signing the Study Agreement.
 The tuition fees can usually be claimed for tax purposes.
 Information on funding and financing options can be found here.

 This course starts twice per year.

 Next start: May 2019 (Summer Semester) and October 2019 (Winter Semester)